kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 In the following sections, we'll explore how this scaffold provides a robust foundation for building high-performance, maintainable, and scalable web applications, all while keeping developers happy and productive.
 No magic wands required – just solid engineering and thoughtful design.

-## Clean Architecture in the Context of Axum
+## Clean Architecture in Axum

-In the ever-evolving landscape of web development, architectural patterns play a crucial role in creating maintainable, scalable, and robust applications.
+In the ever-evolving landscape of web development, architectural patterns are essential for building maintainable, scalable, and robust applications.
 [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), popularized by Robert C. Martin, stands out as a powerful approach to organizing code in a way that maximizes modularity and separation of concerns, especially compared with traditional over-engineered MVC architectures.

-> From my personal perspective, MVC architectures may be good for developing user interfaces, but they are not appropriate (or even harmful) for developing web applications intrinsically.
+> From my personal perspective, while MVC architectures may be suitable for developing user interfaces, they can be intrinsically detrimental when applied to web applications.
 The codebase often degenerates into a mess due to so-called "fat models".

-### Understanding Clean Architecture
+### Core Principles of Clean Architecture

 At its core, Clean Architecture is built on a set of principles that promote: